lilithmod/releases/README.md

-# releases
+# Lilith
-Latest downloads for Lilith
+Lilith is the next generation of Hypixel overlay.
+View more information at https://lilithmod.xyz